jbryer/EPSY630Spring2020/content/_index.md

 > This is an open source textbook and can be downloaded in PDF format [here](https://github.com/jbryer/EPSY630Spring2020/raw/master/Textbook/os4.pdf), from the [OpenIntro](http://www.openintro.org/stat/textbook.php) website, or a printed copy can be ordered from [Amazon](https://www.openintro.org/redirect.php?go=amazon_os3&referrer=/stat/textbook.php).

+Navarro, D. (2018, version 0.6). *Learning Statistics with R*

+> This is free textbook that supplements a lot of the material covered in Diez and Barr.
+We will use the chapter on Bayesian analysis.
+You can download a [PDF version](https://github.com/jbryer/EPSY630Spring2020/raw/master/Textbook/lsr-0.6.pdf), [Bookdown version](https://learningstatisticswithr.com/book/), or visit the author's website at [learningstatisticswithr.com](https://learningstatisticswithr.com/).

 #### Recommended

 Wickham, H., & Grolemund, G. (2016) *R for Data Science*.
 O'Reilly.